time-loop/clickup-projen/docs/datadog-service-catalog/README.md

 ### Validate the release.yml file

-After you have run `npx projen` you will see one adition job in the `.github/workflows/release.yml` called `send_service_catalog` as follow.
+After you have run `npx projen` you will see an additional job in the `.github/workflows/release.yml` called `send_service_catalog` as follow.

 ```diff
 +++ b/.github/workflows/release.yml